By Katie Jansen

 Erin Worsham, executive director of Duke CASE, said the panel was particularly important as women evaluate their roles in the world and in leadership positions in the wake of the election.

 There is some good news, Worsham said.
-Black women represent the fastest-growing segment of entrepreneurship and is up 322 percent since 1997.
+Black women represent the fastest-growing entrepreneurship demographic and has grown by 322 percent since 1997.

 The entrepreneurs shared with a majority-women audience tips on how to combat discrimination faced in the workforce.